Current Suzuki students, click below to access the private Suzuki group website.

 Suzuki Musical Kids is a pre-instrument class for students who are 3.9 – 4 years old.
 This group-only class allows students to explore and develop the skills necessary to learn an instrument including fine motor skills, rhythmic pulse, pitch recognition, and instrument-handling skills.

 The full Suzuki Program begins at age 4 and includes one private lesson, where a student learns specific instrument skills and pieces, and one group class, where a student uses what they have learned to share music with others and build ensemble skills.
-Suzuki Musical Beginners is not a prerequisite for the full program, but may be beneficial if your child is just starting out and not ready for the full program.
+Suzuki Musical Kids is not a prerequisite for the full program, but may be beneficial if your child is just starting out and not ready for the full program.

 When do Suzuki students begin to read music?